ve001/CRUD_Laravel_React/README.md

 # Laravel 12 CRUD with Image Upload with React Template

-PHP, Laravel, React, Typescrypt, SQLite
+## PHP, Laravel, React, Typescrypt, Tailwind CSS, SQLite

 ## Overview
 This project is a modern Laravel 12 CRUD application using React with TypeScript and Inertia.js